 News

-Scientists from the Royal Botanic Gardens, Kew and their partners reveal their pick of the top 10 plants and fungi named new to science in 2024.
-From marzipan-scented lianas to an entirely new genus ...
+Scientists from the Royal Botanic Gardens, Kew and partners across the globe present their pick of top 10 plant and fungal species named new to science at Kew in 2022.
+From a record-breaking giant ...

 Some results have been hidden because they may be inaccessible to you